The nation’s first open programmable advanced wireless research testbed

 - 1 rooftop programmable massive MIMO array and multiple dedicated UE devices

-- 6 base stations on light poles with multiple SDRs each – coming in late 2022
+- 6 base stations on (5 on light poles, 1 rooftop) with multiple SDRs each

 Mobile Nodes – Mobile endpoints located on shuttle buses with SDRs and associated compute nodes